 Symptoms typically begin a short time after starting the physical activity.

-The most common symptom of IT band syndrome is pain on the outside of the knee that gets worse if the person continues the activity causing the pain.
+The most common symptom of IT band syndrome is pain around the lateral part of the hip that gets worse if the person continues the activity causing the pain.

 As a person continues to run or participate in a similar activity, the IT band will continue to rub against the outside of the knee, leading to swelling and severe pain.

 Anyone who runs enough can develop IT band syndrome.
-However, there are some stretches and exercises that help both prevent and treat the condition.
+However, some stretches and exercises may help both prevent and treat the condition.

 People should aim to do a combination of stretching and specific exercises that focus on the IT band.
 Some of these exercises and stretches are described below.